thinkshout/thinkshout/blog/_posts/2019-05-09-recognizing-insecure-drupal-code.md

 If you use the database API in a typical, non-complex way, you’ll probably be fine.
 Just remember to use placeholders, escape user input when used in a `LIKE` statement or as an operator, and try to never write queries by hand.

 ## So you want to write some code…
 Beyond Drupal specific APIs, a lot of your code is just plain PHP, which comes with its own set of security issues.
-One last kind of exploit I’ll briefly cover is remote code execute, otherwise known as RCE.
+One last kind of exploit I’ll briefly cover is remote code execution, otherwise known as RCE.

 RCE occurs when a malicious user identifies an exploit that allows user input to be executed as server-side code, most commonly by your runtime language (PHP) or the shell.
 RCE allows an attacker to do anything your web user can do, which could be everything from reading sensitive data, setting up a persistent backdoor, or using the compromised server to reach more servers on your network.